Cali, Colombia Nightlife | The 14 Best Bars and Clubs

 We drank way more than our $12 USD entry fee, flirted with sexy Calenas in bikinis, danced some sensual salsa steps, abused certain substances well-known around Cali, and acted like abject degenerates until the wee hours of the morning.
 I distinctly remember one point in the evening.
 In the midst of all the madness, time slowed down to a trickle and I thought to myself…

 “Is this really my life?”

-I’d enjoyed a few complimentary party favors with my buddy, headed straight to the dance floor to learn a little salsa, then jumped into the 18-person hot tub before making out with a stunning Caleña who spoke no English.
+I helped myself to a few complimentary party favors with my buddy, headed straight to the dance floor to learn a little salsa, and then jumped into an 18-person hot tub before making out with a gorgeous Caleña who spoke zero English.

 Life was great.